gadhagod/Hyrule-Compendium-API/docs/compendium-api.md

-    "common_locations": [], // array of strings or null for unknown; where the entry is commonly seen "edible": true, // boolean; true, whether the creature can be eaten or incorporated into a dish/elixir "hearts_recovered": 0.0, // float; hearts recovered when eaten raw "dlc": false // boolean, whether the entry is from a DLC pack }
+    "common_locations": [], // array of strings or null for unknown; where the entry is commonly seen "edible": true, // boolean; true, whether the creature can be eaten or incorporated into a dish/elixir "hearts_recovered": 0.0, // float; hearts recovered when eaten raw "dlc": false // boolean; whether the entry is from a DLC pack }
 ```